laravel/docs/http-client.md

 #### Sending Form URL Encoded Requests

-If you would like to send data using the `application/x-www-form-urlencoded` content type, you may use the `asForm` method before making your request:
+If you would like to send data using the `application/x-www-form-urlencoded` content type, you should call the `asForm` method before making your request:

     $response = Http::asForm()->post('http://test.com/users', [
         'name' => 'Sara',